Correspondence (Page 6) - from November 28th 2008

 Hi, I am writing from work in Canada, and my maiden name was Cooper and my grandfather Charles Cooper was born in Newmarket.
 His father, my Great Grandfather was a businessman in Newmarket, and I wondered if the monument located in High Street had anything to do with him.

 I wondered if you could tell me the name of the "Cooper" the monument is for.?
+I would be most grateful for any info you can give me

 The monument is to the memory of Sir Daniel Cooper (Bart) a popular owner and a great benefactor to the town.
 Australian by birth, his father had been the first baronet and was the Speaker of the New South Wales Legislative Assembly.
 It was erected in 1910 by Sir Daniel's widow Lady Harriet Cooper (webmaster)